LEXICON OF BIEARTH

 Porter

-Porter, similar to Stout, is generally lighter, due to the addition of cereals during the brewing process.
-It usually has chocolate and coffee flavors, and is often less bitter than a Stout.
+Porter, similar to Stout, is generally lighter, due to the addition of a lot of cereals during the brewing process.
+It usually has chocolate and coffee flavours, and is often less bitter than a stout.

 Brown Ale

-With more emphasis on (roasted) malt than hops, Brown Ale often develops caramel flavors, while retaining the fine bitterness characteristic of hopped beers.
-Sweet and tasty, with an often dry finish to balance it out.
+With more emphasis on (roasted) malt than hops, Brown Ale often develops caramel flavours, while retaining the fine bitterness characteristic of hopped beers.
+Sweet and tasty, but often with a dry finish to balance it out.

 Hefeweizen